tengge1/ShadowEditor/README.md

 9. VR all-in-one handle controller supports, for example: htc vive.
 10. Fix the bug of deleting script.
 11. Fix a bug that `Geometry` can not be serialized due to the upgrade of `three.js`.
+12. Add material `polygonOffset`, `polygonOffsetFactor`, `polygonOffsetUnits` parameter visualization settings to solve the problem of depth conflict.

 ## v0.5.10 has Released